Home » Power BI Visuals » Unshared Y-axis for small multiple charts

 Shared Y-axis SM

-In this blog you will understand all about the new feature “Unshared Y-axis” and “Scale to fit” of small multiple charts.
-Microsoft released this feature in Nov-2022 updates.
+In this blog post, you will gain a comprehensive understanding of the new features “Unshared Y-axis” and “Scale to Fit” in small multiple charts.

 Similar post – Small multiple charts visual